-Scaling apps for iOS and Android can be challenging.
-It’s difficult to estimate demand prior to launch and you need a backend that scales effectively as your audience grows.
+Scaling iOS apps and Android apps can be challenging.
+It’s difficult to estimate demand prior to launch, and you need a backend that scales effectively as your audience grows.
 Just because you can code for iOS or Android, doesn’t mean you can easily develop a scalable backend that works for your app – this requires a totally different set of skills.
-Designing a front end UI/UX for your app is time consuming and creating a backend adds additional time to your project.
+Designing a front end UI/UX for your app is time-consuming and creating a backend adds additional time to your project.

 What do you get with a mBaaS platform?

-So there are a bunch of mobile backend as a service providers and a few common features you should look for including push notifications, user management, file storage, geolocation and ability to store custom objects.
-Today’s post explores our three top BaaS picks and offers useful advice on the best platform for your app.
+So there are a bunch of mobile backend-as-a-service providers and a few common features you should look for including push notifications, user management, file storage, geolocation and ability to store custom objects.
 Now that you’ve got an idea what BaaS is all about, let’s take a look at the top providers:

-Of all the choices out there, Kumulos is our favorite mobile backend as a service platform offering a wide variety of features to help app developers code, deploy and optimise apps.
+Of all the options out there, Kumulos is our favourite mBaaS platform, offering a wide variety of features to help app developers code, deploy and optimise apps.
 What’s great about Kumulos is works across different types of apps, (native, hybrid & web apps) easily scaling up and scaling down as we need.

-That said you get what you pay for and Kinvey have a very impressive list of features and offer coverage of native, hybrid and mobile web applications.
-It comes with an impressive list of out the box integrations with Oracle, Salesforce, SAP and more.
+All that said, you get what you pay for, and Kinvey has a very impressive list of features, offering coverage of native, hybrid and mobile web applications.
+It also comes with an impressive list of out the box integrations too, with Oracle, Salesforce, SAP and more.

-Launched in 2012 Kii now boasts 25 million end users and a global distribution network.
-Kii (or Kii Cloud as people used to call it) fuses together API’s and SDK’s with a proprietary backend that enables mobile developers to reduce the difficulty associated with creating new server instances.
-Kii are quick to emphasise the simplicity and scalability of their platform and use object oriented database technology that was initially developed as an open source project.
+Launched in 2012, Kii now boasts 25 million end-users and a global distribution network.
+Kii (or Kii Cloud, as people used to call it) fuses together API’s and SDK’s with a proprietary backend that enables mobile developers to reduce the difficulty associated with creating new server instances.
+Kii are quick to emphasise the simplicity and scalability of their platform, using object-oriented database technology that was initially developed as an open-source project.

-In conclusion – there is no silver bullet when evaluating each service.
-Choosing the right BaaS platform will depend on your project requirements.
+In conclusion – there’s no silver bullet when evaluating each service.
+Choosing the right BaaS platform will always depend on your project requirements.
 Consider the features each platform offers relative to your goals.
-High quality documentation is a bonus and you’ll benefit from being with a provider that offers a responsive level of support.
+High-quality documentation is a bonus and you’ll benefit from being with a provider that offers a responsive level of support.
 Understanding how your app is likely to scale is also important as it’ll impact your running costs.
 You can start by mapping out your projected usage against the pricing plan for each platform.
-Good luck and happy hunting.
+Good luck and happy hunting!